-Surprisingly, few papers links public employment to female labor force participation (LFP) (see Rosen 1996; Gornick and Jacobs 1998; Anghel et al 2011).
-To date, little research, if any, attempts testing if such a linkage is causal, possibly constrained with estimation challenges driven by simultaneity concerns.
+Surprisingly, few papers links public employment to female labor force participation (LFP) (see Rosen 1996; Gornick and Jacobs 1998; Anghel et al 2011; Assaad et al 2018).
+To date, little research, if any, attempts test if such a linkage is causal, possibly constrained with estimation challenges, i.e., simultaneity concerns.
 This paper fills this gap.
-Toward the end of the Second Intifada, which took place during the 2000-2004 period, the Palestinian government expanded employment of security personnel, possibly to restore stability and off-set the negative labor market effect of restricting access to the Israeli labor market (Cali et al 2014).
-This has come at the expense of other public subsectors, mainly education (see Figure 1).
+Toward the end of the Second Intifada, which took place during the 2000-2004 period, the Palestinian government expanded employment of security personnel, possibly to restore stability and off-set negative labor market effects of restricting access to the Israeli labor market (Cali et al 2014).
+The expansion of security employment has come at the expense of other public sub-sectors, mainly education.
+Figure (1)1 shows that the share of public workers employed in education has decreased by the end of 2004 at the time when the corresponding share of security personnel has expanded.

-Markedly, public education is considered the main employer for educated females.
-In 2004, before expanding the employment of security personnel, public education generated employment for 39% of all educated females.
-Therefore, it is expected that the negative demand shock in the education-subsector would decrease job opportunity for this cohort (see more discussion in section 2) and potentially drive some of them out of labor market.
-This paper utilizes the employment decline in public education as quasi-natural experiment to examine the extent to which decrease in labor demand causally affects LFP for educated females.
+Public education is considered the main employer for educated females in the West Bank.
+Females prefer work in the public education sector due to shorter working hours, long paid vacations, and generous maternity leave; factors that are more prone to societal and family values (see Assaad et al 2018).
+In 2004, right before expanding the employment of security personnel, public education generated employment for 39% of all educated females.
+Therefore, it is expected that the negative demand shock in public education would decrease job opportunity for this cohort (see more discussion in section 2) and potentially drive some of them out of labor market.
+This paper utilizes the employment decline in public education as quasi-natural experiment to examine the extent to which the decrease in labor demand causally affects LFP for educated females.
 The underlying theoretical reasoning is borrowed from the theory of discouraged worker effect (Becker 1965; Mincer 1966; Dernburg 1966).
 It states that labor supply is higher (lower) when labor market is tight (slack).
-With poor labor market conditions (e.g. recession) workers give up on searching for jobs and become discouraged as the utility associated with the search is lower than the utility of remaining out of the labor force (see Cahuc and Zylberberg, 2004; Benati 2001; Ehrenberg and Smith 1988; Dagsvik 2013).
+With poor labor market conditions

-&lt;sup>1 All figures and tables are presented in the appendix.
+1 All figures are presented in the appendix.